Persistent Links to Credo Online Reference Service

 This link style leads to the title list for a selected subject.
 Example:

 Every title in Credo Online Reference Service has a unique URL.
 This URL defaults to the "Contents" page of the book (where available).

 To construct these links, replace bookname with the short name for the book.
-For example, to link to the "Contents" page for Africa and the Americas:
+For example, to link to the "Contents" page for The Oxford Companion to Sugar and Sweets:

 You can take these URLs from the Permalink at the top of the Credo platform (the chain icon), your browser's address bar, or authorized Admins can download a title list complete with these links from the Credo Admin account.
-To learn more about this Admin function, see our Admin Help Page.
+To learn more about this and other Admin functions, see our Admin Help Page.

 Other tabs under Find a Book can be linked to directly.
 Note that not every book has the same available tabs.

 https://search.credoreference.com/content/title/bookname?tab=entries- to link to a book's Table of Contents or headings lists

 https://search.credoreference.com/content/title/bookname?tab=images- to link to a book's image list